How Tulsa Became A Model For Preventing Floods

 "Elected officials are very sensitive to the development community's wants and desires and needs," he says.

-To help pay for the program the city added a fee to utility bills which was, and remains, unpopular.
+To help pay for the program, the city added a fee to utility bills, which was, and remains, unpopular.
 But having a strict program also means residents get big discounts on flood insurance.

 "If you don't have the local people on board you haven't got a program," Flanagan says.
 "The federal government can't enforce everything, and they have minimum standards."